parrt/msds692/notes/sfpd.md

 <img src=figures/SFPD-wordcloud.png width=400>

-Python is a nice library you can use:
+Python has a nice library you can use:

 ```bash
 $ pip install wordcloud